chbndrhnns/pycharm-plugin-connexion/inbox.md

 ## Completed Tasks (newest first)

+- [x] feat: Add run configuration with package name to gutter
 - [x] fix: Do not offer local variable here `if __name__ == '__main__':`
 - [x] fix: Combine settings for parameter object
 - [x] fix: Use actual outcome should not be available for exceptions or binary operations (assert False)